Constructionware/aspireAPI/docs/docs/about.md

 ```

 Optimising our dependents We dropped the entire os import and opted for a tiny portion with a direct import of its sub module.
 we depricated the memory waste variable "path" and return the result directly.
-Allbe it we get a faster executing code with vastly reduced memory footprint.
+We get a faster executing code with vastly reduced memory footprint.

-The result is a much more agile, stable and reliable application with a longer operablee lifespan between updates and
+The result is a much more agile, stable and reliable application with a longer operable lifespan between updates and
 an apperciated reduction in memory footprint both on the host and in runtime.